Search by category, archive or keyword

 There’s often no outward distinction in how the two separate problems are treated.
 These methods of treatment remove the patient’s need to deal with a different set of caregivers for each separate disorder, increasing the chances that treatment will be successful.

 Although it seems simple and natural to say that we treat a combination of disorders with a combination of treatments, the process of integrating interventions for a dual-diagnosis patient is actually quite complex.

 Treatments aren’t simply combined; they’re modified to make them more effective in addressing both mental problems and corresponding substance abuse.
 For example, professionals modify social training for psychiatric patients who also suffer from alcoholism to provide explicit support in avoiding alcohol in social situations.

 Likewise, support for family members and caregivers of dual-diagnosis patients helps them understand how their loved one’s two disorders interact.

 The goal of this integrated approach is to help the patient learn how to manage his or her addiction and the corresponding mental illness, thereby reducing the risk of relapse and enabling the individual to lead a normal, healthy life.

-Researchers have identified a number of different components of dual diagnosis treatment that appear to result in successful outcomes for the dual diagnosis patient consistently.
+Researchers have identified a number of different components of dual-diagnosis treatment that appear to result in consistently successful outcomes for the dual-diagnosis patient consistently.
 Treatment programs that include the following practices are nearly always successful, while their absence in treatment results in a high rate of failure.